-The 25-mile Boise River Greenbelt is one of Boise’s most beloved parks.
+Here you can access the 25-mile Boise River Greenbelt, and visit some of our most beloved parks.
 The tree-lined pathway follows the river through the heart of the city and provides scenic views, wildlife habitat and pedestrian access to many of the city’s popular riverside parks.
 The Greenbelt also serves as an alternative transportation route for commuters.

-As you walk along the Boise River Greenbelt with its towering trees, lush riparian areas and abundant wildlife, you may get a sense that this beautiful setting has always been here for us to enjoy.
+As you walk along the river with its towering trees, lush riparian areas and abundant wildlife, you may get a sense that this beautiful setting has always been here for us to enjoy.

 The Boise Whitewater Park is available for a variety of board & boat sports.
 Swimming, paddleboarding, kayaking and fishing are popular activities at the park.
 The park is located between Main Street and Veterans Memorial Parkway on the Boise River Greenbelt.